WeiLiangX/TTPasteHistory/README.md

 **TTPasteHistory** will record the last 10 copy-and-paste strings.
 You just type **`Cmd + Shift + V`**, the copy-and-paste history contents will show in your Xcode edit area, although you exit the Xcode.

 ## Usage
-Alcatraz packagemerge is currently not accepting.
+Alcatraz package merge is currently not accepting.
 You can download the project, and build it.
 Then restart your Xcode.
 You can use the feature.

 ## Note
 If you have any bug with it, please contact me with `tufei.fly # gmail.com`(replace the `#` with `@`) or create a issue.